How long do washing machine shock absorbers last? (Answered)

 These shock absorbers serve to dampen the tub movement in a spin cycle.
 The number of shock absorbers in any washing machine depends on the brand, but most Front load washing machines have two(2)- four(4) shock absorbers.
 Two at the front panel, and two at the rear panel.

-How do I know if my washing machine shocks are bad?
+How to tell if washing machine shock absorbers are bad?

 There could be a problem with your shock absorbers or dampers when you start to hear the washing machine’s tub banging loudly against other parts while you’re spinning your clothes.